reactpatterns/reactpatterns/pages/with-higher-order-component.md

 />
 ```

-In the example, the List component can focus on rendering the list.
+In the example above, the `List` component can focus on rendering the list.
 It doesn't have to bother with a loading state.
 Ultimately you could add more HOC to shield away multiple conditional rendering edge cases.